Juan Carlos Oviedo: Tampa Bay Rays

-On January 22, 2013, Oviedo signed a minor league deal for the Tampa Bay Rays.
-He had his contract selected on March 31, 2013.
-Oviedo began the 2013 season on the 60-day disabled list still recovering from the Tommy John surgery he previously had.
+On January 22, 2013, Oviedo signed a minor league contract the Tampa Bay Rays.
+He had his contract selected by the team on March 31.
+Oviedo began the season on the 60-day disabled list still recovering from the Tommy John surgery he previously had.
 After missing all of the 2013 season, Oviedo had his $2 million club option for 2014 declined, and was instead paid a $30,000 buyout, making him a free agent.

-The Rays later re-signed him for the 2014 season.
-He was designated for assignment on July 26, 2014 and released on August 3.
+On December 5, 2013, Oviedo re-signed with Tampa Bay on a major league contract.
+In 32 appearances for the Rays, he compiled a 3-3 record and 3.69 ERA with 26 strikeouts across 31 2/3 innings pitched.
+Oviedo was designated for assignment by Tampa Bay on July 26, 2014.
+He released by the organization on August 3.

 Texas Rangers

 On January 5, 2015, Oviedo signed a minor league contract with the Texas Rangers.
-He was released by the Rangers on March 28.
+He was released by the Rangers prior to the start of the season on March 28.

 Name controversy

 On September 22, 2011, the Florida Marlins placed Oviedo on the restricted list without listing a reason.
 The Associated Press reported that his real name was Juan Carlos Oviedo, that he was a year older than listed, and that he returned to the Dominican Republic to deal with the issue.
 Dominican Central Electoral Commission President Roberto Rosario said that Oviedo signed a sworn statement saying he used fake identification documents.